PoisotLab/2015_ms_datamining/ms.md

 One possible way to approach this question would be to collect data from different localities, and document through *e.g.* regressions the relationship between latitude and connected.
 The approach we will illustrate here uses broad-scale data integration to forecast the structure of a single system at the global scale.
-We are interested in predicting the structure of a pine- marsh food web, worldwide.
+We are interested in predicting the structure of a pine-marsh food web, worldwide.

 ## Interactions data

 Food web data were take from **REF**, as made available in the `IWDB` database (URL).
-Marshes, like almost all wetlands, are critically endangered and serve as a home to a host of endemic biodiversity [@fens11;
+Marshes, like almost all wetlands, are critically endangered and serve as a home to a host of endemic biodiversity [@fens11; @minc13].
-@minc13].
 Stream food webs in particular are important, both because they provide coupling between terrestrial and aquatic communities and ensure the maintenance of ecosystem services, but also because the increased pressure on wetlands makes them particularly threatened.
 They represent a prime example of ecosystems for which data-based prediction can be used to generate scenarios at a temporal scale relevant for conservation decisions, and faster than what sampling could allow.

 The data comprising the original food web (105 nodes, including vague denominations like *Unidentified detritus* or *Terrestrial invertebrates*), were cleaned in the following way.
 First, all nodes were aggregated to the *genus* level.
-Due to high level of structure in trophic interactions emerging from taxonomic rank alone [@eklo11,@stou12], aggregating to the genus level has the double advantage of (i) removing ambiguities on the identification of species and (ii) allowing us to integrate data when any two species from given genera interact.
+Due to high level of structure in trophic interactions emerging from taxonomic rank alone [@eklo11; @stou12], aggregating to the genus level has the double advantage of (i) removing ambiguities on the identification of species and (ii) allowing us to integrate data when any two species from given genera interact.
 Second, all nodes that were not identified (`Unidentified` or `Unknown` in the original data) were removed.
 The cleaned network documented 227 interactions, between 80 genera.

 {>>CHECK AND REDO IF NEEDED<<}

-Using the name checking functions from the `taxize` package [@cham13a] revealed that all of these genus names were valid.
+We used the name-checking functions from the `taxize` package [@cham13a] to perform the following steps.
+First, all names were resolved, and one of the following was applied: valid names were conserved, invalid names with a close replacement were corrected, and invalid names with no replacement were removed.
+In most situations, invalid names were typos in the spelling of valid ones.
+After this step, 74 genera with 189 interactions remained, representing a high quality genus-level food-web from the original sampling.

-Because the original food web was sampled *locally*, there is the possibility that interactions between genera are not reported; either because species from these genera do not interact, or co-occur, in the sampling location.
+Because this food web was sampled *locally*, there is the possibility that interactions between genera are not reported; either because species from these genera do not interact, or co-occur, in the sampling location.
 To circumvent this, we queried the *GLOBI* database [@poel14] for each genus name, and retrieved all *feeding* interactions.
 For all *new* genera retrieved through this method, we also retrieved their interactions with genera already in the network.
-The inflated network (original data, and data from *GLOBI*) has 789 genera, and a total of 9328 interactions between them.
+The inflated network (original data, and data from *GLOBI*) has 368 genera, and a total of 4796 interactions between them.

+As a final step, we queried the GBIF taxonomic rank database with each of these (tentatively) genera names.
+Every tentative genera that was either not found, or whose taxonomic level was not *genus*, was removed from the network.
+The cleaned food web had a total of 224 genera and 1701 interactions.

 The code to reproduce this analysis is in the `1_get_data.r` suppl. file.